 Q: How can I find my husband if he goes for a walk and gets lost?X has started to have difficulties navigating recently and I’m worried that they might get lost.
 Is there an easy way that I could ‘track’ them if this happens?

 A: There are several different devices and trackers that might be helpful in situations like this.
-One thing suggested in the discussion groups was a specific device called the “Doro Secure 580”.
+One thing suggested in our discussion groups previously was a specific device called the “Doro Secure 580”.
 This particular device is a simple mobile phone that has four numbers written on it.
 Five nominated individuals can use the tracking facility to find out where the person is.
 You can find more information here: https://www.doro.co.uk/doro-secure-580.html

 Q: We’ve seen some people here with cards that say “I have primary progressive aphasia” written on them.
 These look really useful – where can I get some?